Mistakes Make Core Workouts Useless or Worse

 You’re doing way too many moves

 By taking a less-is-more strategy, you’ll be better able to tell how well your core performs at specific functions.
-You’ll get a clearer picture your own core strengths and weaknesses.
+You’ll get a clearer picture of your own core strengths and weaknesses.
 You’ll more effectively target the areas you really need to work on and make more targeted improvements.

 Simply put: It’s better to do a few things well than many things poorly.